Adam Olearius: Books

 It is by his admirable narrative of the Russian and the Persian legation (Beschreibung der muscowitischen und persischen Reise, Schleswig, 1647, and afterwards in several enlarged editions, 1656, etc.) that Olearius is best known, though he also published a history of Holstein (Kurtzer Begriff einer holsteinischen Chronic, Schleswig, 1663), a famous catalogue of the Holstein-Gottorp cabinet (1666), and a translation of the Gulistan (Persianisches Rosenthal, Schleswig, 1654), to which was written by Saadi Shirazi appended a translation of the fables of Luqman.
 A French version of the Beschreibung was published by Abraham de Wicquefort (Voyages en Moscovie, Tartarie et Perse, par Adam Olearius, Paris, 1656), an English version was made by John Davies of Kidwelly (Travels of the Ambassadors sent by Frederic, Duke of Holstein, to the Great Duke of Muscovy and the King of Persia, London, 1662; and 1669), and a Dutch translation by Dieterius van Wageningen (Beschrijvingh van de nieuwe Parciaensche ofte Orientaelsche Reyse, Utrecht, 1651); an Italian translation of the Russian sections also appeared (Viaggi di Moscovia, Viterbo and Rome, 1658).
 Paul Fleming the poet and J. A. de Mandelslo, whose travels to the East Indies are usually published with those of Olearius, accompanied the embassy.
-Under Olearius' direction the celebrated globe of Gottorp and armillary sphere were executed between 1654 and 1664; the globe was given to Peter the Great of Russia in 1713 by Duke Frederick's grandson, Christian Augustus.
 Olearius' unpublished works include a Lexicon Persicum and several other Persian studies.

 By his lively and well-informed writing he introduced Germany (and the rest of Europe) to Persian literature and culture.
+To achieve this, he not only used the written form, but also incorporated references to Persian miniature painting and other elements into his book art.
 Montesquieu depended on him for local colour in writing his satiric Lettres Persanes (Persian Letters, 1721), though he used the French translation, Relation de voyage de Moscovie, Tartarie et de Perse.
 Among his many translations of Persian literature into German are Saadi's Golistan: Persianischer Rosenthal.
 In welchem viel lustige Historien ... von ...
 Schich Saadi in Persianischer Sprache beschrieben, printed in Schleswig by Holwein in 1654.

+Olearius also contributed to church reform by translating the Low German agenda into High German.
+This version, published in 1665, remained in use in Schleswig-Holstein churches until the rationalist agenda of Jacob Georg Christian Adler was introduced—and in some places even longer.
+It was reprinted in 1850.

+In 1669, Olearius also published the travel accounts of Jürgen Andersen and Volquard Iversen under the title Oriental Travel Descriptions (de), as well as Heinrich von Uchteritz's account of Barbados in 1666.